homerhanumat/tigerData/README.md

 # tigerData

-A few datasets for statistics instruction
+A few datasets for statistics instruction.